-Candidates should have a doctorate or equivalent professional degree and a strong record of research publications appropriate to their career stage.
+Candidates must have a doctorate or equivalent professional degree and a strong record of research publications appropriate to their career stage.
 Typically Fellows hold faculty positions at other universities or colleges; in exceptional cases we consider applications from independent scholars when there is a high level of scholarly achievement.
-This is not a post-doctoral fellowship program and we do not generally consider candidates who will have held the Ph.D. for less than two years at the time of appointment.
+This is not a postdoctoral fellowship program and we do not generally consider candidates who will have held the Ph.D. for less than two years at the time of appointment.

 The main considerations in the evaluation of applications are the following:

 The significance of the proposed research and its relevance to the purposes of the University Center for Human Values (see http://uchv.princeton.edu/ for more information);

 The quality of a candidate’s previous research and the contribution the candidate is likely to make in the future through teaching and writing;

-- The likelihood that the research would benefit from being conducted in the University Center environment.
+The likelihood that the research would benefit from being conducted in the University Center environment.

-Princeton University is an equal opportunity/affirmative action employer and all qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability status, protected veteran status, or any other characteristic protected by law.
+Princeton University is an Equal Opportunity/Affirmative Action Employer and all qualified applicants will receive consideration for employment without regard to age, race, color, religion, sex, sexual orientation, gender identity or expression, national origin, disability status, protected veteran status, or any other characteristic protected by law.